Current Courses

 Lecturer: The Rev. Dr. Joshua Harper

-B Practical introduction to the exegesis of the Greek New Testament with special attention to methodology and bibliography.
-Prerequisite: Greek I & II.
+Course Description: Practical introduction to the exegesis of the Hebrew Old Testament with special attention to methodology and bibliography.
+Prerequisite: Hebrew I & II.

 -